-Runner packets that include the runner shirt and bib will be sent out in the second week of March.
-Finisher shirts and medals will be sent out in the first week of April.
+Runner packets that include the runner shirt and bib will be sent out in the first week of March.
+Finisher shirts and medals will be sent out starting the first week of April.
 Challenge gear will also be sent out at this time.

 Can I defer to 2022 or 2023?

 Yes, we are allowing our runners to defer to the 2022 or 2023 race in case they are unable to make it to this year’s event.
 All runners that registered prior to August 27th will receive an email with instructions on how to choose their running options – in person, virtual, defer to 2022, or defer to 2023.
 These choices must be completed by April 8th, 2021.